kuhumcst/texton/administration.md

 //*/
 ```

 Where it says `//        TODO your code!`, you can start writing the PHP code that activates your tool.
 As the following comment shows, the output must be written to a very specific file, in this case called `$myveryfirsttoolfile`.
 And then you are almost done.
 The first line of the cited code above starts with two slashes (solidus = slash).
 Remove one of them!
-If you don't do this, your code will be commented out.
+Your code will be commented out if you don't do this.

 Your code must use the input data that was sent in the HTTP request by the Text Tonsorium.
 Input files are always parameters with names that end with a capital 'F'.
 Scroll through the PHP code to find them.
 If the tool receives only a single file, then this parameter is always called simply 'F' and the wrapper has already saved that file and bound its name to the PHP variable `$F`.
 So a hypothetical 'do nothing' tool could just do
 ");